How can I prevent my e-mails getting marked as spam?

 If you are using Postfix instead of an administration panel, you can change the SMTP banner by using this command in the terminal:

-postconf -e "myhostname = mail.yourdomain.com" && postfix reload
+postconf -e "myhostname = server.yourdomain.com" && postfix reload

-Please replace "mail.yourdomain.com" with the new domain name of the e-mail server.
+Please replace "server.yourdomain.com" with the new domain name of the e-mail server.

 The PTR, or also called reverse DNS record, is the counterpart of the A-record in a DNS zone.